What actually is the point of the Private Rental Sector (PRS)?

 An outline of a strategy to address the commodified housing market.
 The idea originated from a thought experiment in 2018.

-One of the first paradoxical issues surrounding Rent Control (RC) is the difficulty of implementing it, particularly because it would negatively impact the wealthy establishment the most.
+One of the first paradoxical issues surrounding Rent Control (RC) is the difficulty of implementing it, particularly because it would most negatively impact the wealthy establishment.
 This often leads to a refusal to even consider the proposal.

 This post is a response to a question I didn’t have time to address at the end of a presentation.
-I discussed the fundamental aspects of the current housing model and explained why unregulated private purchases and rents have become entirely market-driven due to the finalization of the mortgage debt market and the commodification of the living spaces we call home.
+I discussed the fundamental aspects of the current housing model and explained why unregulated private purchases and rents have become entirely market-driven, driven by the finalisation of the mortgage debt market and the commodification of the living spaces we call home.

 Slightly paraphrased question from my classmate Mark;